Red triangle (badge): Use in East Germany (Deutsche Demokratische Republik)

 From 1975 onwards, the Deutsche Demokratische Republik (DDR, also known as East Germany) released a medal for the "Committee of Antifascist Resistance Fighters" (KdAW, Komitee der Antifaschistischen Widerstandskämpfer) of the GDR that included a red triangle.

 The Committee of Antifascist Resistance Fighters (KdAW) was formed in 1953.
 Practically speaking, it functioned as the East German counterpart of the Union of Persecutees of the Nazi Regime (Vereinigung der Verfolgten des Naziregimes).
 The KdAW enjoyed a close relationship with the Socialist Unity Party, although it was not a member of the National Front.
 The organisation played an important role in the commemoration of German resistance to Nazism and The Holocaust in East Germany.
-East Germany utilised such commemorative functions to emphasise the anti-fascist orientation of the state.
+East Germany used such commemorative functions to emphasise the anti-fascist orientation of the state.

 Membership in the KdAW served as a means of accessing benefits.
 For instance, membership made one eligible to receive the Medal for Fighters Against Fascism.

 It also contained a number of working groups, which brought people with similar backgrounds together.
-The most prominent of these were groups for survivors of various concentration camps and prisons; for example one existed for former prisoners of Brandenburg-Görden Prison.
+The most prominent of these were groups for survivors of various concentration camps and prisons; for example, one existed for former prisoners of Brandenburg-Görden Prison.
 Another working group was formed for veterans of the International Brigades of the Spanish Civil War.